BlazeInferno64/blazed.js/lib/node/README.md

 # URL Parsing

-Also, you can perform URL parsing using the `blazed.parse()` function where you have to pass in thr utl as the parameter
+The `blazed.parse()` function can be used to parse a URL.

+Simply pass the URL as a parameter to this function.

 Here's an simple example with `.then() and .catch()` statements